Graphon Mixtures: Estimating for finite number of partitions

 \begin{definition} (\textbf{Degree Function}) As in \cite{delmas2021asymptotic} we define the degree function

 where $D(x)$ is defined on $x \in [0,1]$. \end{definition}

 \begin{assumption} We assume $W$ to have a continuous degree function $D(x)$ (Definition \ref{def:degreefunction}). \end{assumption}

-When $W$ satisfies Assumption \ref{assump:1}, the degrees in the dense part $G_{d_i}$ are closely packed, i.e., given a degree value, there is another degree value quite close in $G_{d_i}$.
-We make this notion precise in Lemma \ref{lemma:krelated2}, which we use to estimate $k$, the number of partitions.
+When $W$ satisfies Assumption \ref{assump:1}, the degrees in the dense part $G_{d_i}$ are closely packed, i.e., given a degree value, there is another degree value quite close in $G_{d_i}$ (see Lemma \ref{lemma:krelated2}).
+Using Assumption \ref{assump:1} we estimate $k$, the number of partitions.

 \begin{restatable}{proposition}{PropestimatingKOne} Let $\{G_{n_i}\}_i$ be a sequence of sparse $(U,W)$-mixture graphs (Definition \ref{def:WURandomMixtureGraphs}) with dense and sparse parts $G_{d_i}$ and $G_{s_i}$ having nodes $n_{d_i}$ and $n_{s_i}$ respectively.
 Suppose $W$ satisfies Assumption \ref{assump:1} and $W \neq 1$.
 Let $\bm{p} = (p_1, p_2, \ldots )$ be the mass-partition (Definition \ref{def:masspartition}) associated with $U$ which has only $k$ partitions.
 Let $\deg_{G_{n_i}} v_{(\ell)}$ denote the $\ell$th largest degree in $G_{n_i}$.
 Then there exists $I_0$ such that for $i > I_0$ we have